scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### ISD Numbers

 An ISD number is the 16-bit global identifier for an ISD.
-ISD numbers in the range 64 and 4094 are used for public ISDs and MUST be globally unique.

 The following table gives an overview of the ISD number allocation: